haziq-exe/TikTokAutoUploader/Documentation.md

 - **Parameter Explanations**: Provides detailed descriptions of each parameter, including the valid options and their effects.
 - **Initialization Info**: Details instances that occur during first run of function
 - **Important Notes**: Highlights important account recommendations and limitations related to TikTok accounts and scheduling.
-- **Supported Captchas**: Showcases the Captcha's the code is able to solve
+- **Supported Captchas**: Showcases the Captchas the code is able to solve
 - **Runtime**: Provides an estimate of how much runtime is added by different parameters
 - **Example Usage**: Demonstrates a practical example of how to use the function.